emily-elizabeth/WindowsNotification_OXT/README.md

 ---

-## Stack Script Requirement

-This extension dispatches a `PostWindowsNotification` message to your stack script to handle file I/O and shell execution, which are not available in LiveCode Builder.
-You must add the following handler to your **main stack script**, or notifications will silently fail.

-The handler is provided in `WindowsNotification.livecodescript`.
-Copy its contents into your stack script.

----

 ## Notes

 - Notifications are only shown when the app is in the **background**.
 Windows suppresses toast notifications from the currently focused app.